Efficient Fully-Compressed Sequence Representations: Compressing dynamic collections of disjoint sets

-Finally, we now give what is, to the best of our knowledge, the first result about storing a compressed collection of disjoint sets.
-The key point in the next theorem is that, as the sets in the collection $C$ are merged, our space bound shrinks with the entropy of the distribution \(\sets (C)\) of elements to sets.
+Finally, we now give what is, to the best of our knowledge, the first result about storing a compressed collection of disjoint sets while supporting operations \union\ and \find~\cite{TvL84}.
+The key point in the next theorem is that, as the sets in the collection $C$ are merged, our space bound shrinks with the zero-order entropy of the distribution of the function $s$ that assigns elements to sets in $C$.
+We define $\HH(C) = \sum\frac{n_i}{n}\lg\frac{n}{n_i} \le \lg |C|$, where $n_i$ are the sizes of the sets, which add up to $n$.